Where Giants Dwell: Probing the Environments of Early Massive Quiescent Galaxies: What are the descendants of early quiescent galaxies?

 In the framework of our model, rejuvenation is not a common event in the future lifetime of a massive quiescent galaxy at high-z.
 About 36 per cent of the quiescent galaxies in the selected sample remain passive down to $z=0$, experiencing no rejuvenation events.
 For the rest of the galaxies in the sample, the mean number of rejuvenation episodes is $\sim 1.6$ (with a median number of 1).
 Only very few galaxies experience a number of rejuvenation episodes larger than 4 (15 galaxies in total out of 4788).
 The overall fraction of galaxies experiencing rejuvenation in our model is larger than quoted in \citet{Szpila_etal_2025} but very close to those estimated in \citet{Remus_and_Kimmig_2025}.
 However, we note that these numbers are very sensitive to the exact definitions adopted.
 The galaxies with more frequent episodes of rejuvenation events tend to reside in the less over-dense regions at the time of observations, but the number statistics are very low.

 About 34 per cent of the rejuvenation episodes are associated with a star formation rate lower than $10\,{\rm M}_{\odot}\,{\rm yr}^{-1}$, but $\sim 5$ per cent of the galaxies in our sample have rejuvenation episodes with associated rates larger than $100 \,{\rm M}_{\odot}\,{\rm yr}^{-1}$.
 A larger number of these episodes are associated with galaxies that reside in the over-dense regions at the epoch of observations.
 The vast majority of the rejuvenation episodes correspond to events occurring over one snapshot only of the simulation: the interval between subsequent snapshots varies between $\sim 110$ and $\sim 270$~Myr at $z\sim 5$ and $z=0$ respectively.
 Only a few episodes last much longer, i.e. the galaxy accretes significant amount of gas to sustain star formation over several snapshots.
 Rejuvenation episodes are typically associated with recent mergers.
 A few of the galaxies in our sample experience relatively large number of mergers, but many of these have very low mass-ratio (see bottom left and bottom middle panel).
 For about 15 per cent of the galaxies in the sample, the increase in mass associated with the rejuvenation episodes (subtracting the mass accreted through mergers) is non negligible (larger than $10^{10}\,{\rm M}_{\odot}$).
+The fractional mass increase with respect to the present stellar mass tends to be larger for galaxies in underdense environments (bottom-right panel), due to the large difference between the present day stellar mass of galaxies residing in overdense and underdense environments (see middle panel of Fig.~\ref{fig:descmass}).